 - Get a man (sorry, just telling it how it is)

 Scared yet?
 Stay tuned until tomorrow when I’ll break down how to care for your credit, whether you’re recently divorced, in the middle of a separation, or fantasizing about single motherhood.

-Here, we get tips from our resident credit expert Beverly Harzog about steps to take to get yoru credit in order.
+Here is advice credit expert Beverly Harzog about steps to take to get your credit in order.
 I broke the advice down into various life stages:

 - Check your credit score.
 Face your reality and go to AnualCreditReport.com for a free check of your scores.
 It’s free, people.
 You don’t have an excuse.